slgrobotics/robots_bringup/Docs/miniPRO/README.md

 **Notes:**
 - the code works for my miniPRO with _original firmware_.
 Yours could be with "_safety upgrade_" and might not work.
 I haven't tested that.
+- not all miniPRO models had remote control feature.
-- while I set a pairing code when I bought the miniPRO, this program doesn't need it and connects fine
+- while I set a pairing code when I bought the miniPRO, this program doesn't need it and connects fine without it.
-- there is also _gattclient_ program there, I have to investigate it later:
+- there is also _gattclient_ program there (part of _lib/bluez_), I have to investigate it later:
 ```
 me@mycomp:~/ninebot/build/minipro$ ./gattclient --help
 btgatt-client